 There’s a tendency to look back at a nation’s past and think of attempted assassinations as mere footnotes or historical curiosities, as opposed to assassinations, which can cause intense, prolonged national trauma and change a country’s historical trajectory.
 Compare how people talk about, say, the murders of John and Robert Kennedy, Martin Luther King, and Malcolm X, versus the botched assassination attempts against Governor George Wallace and Presidents Gerald Ford and Reagan, and you’ll see what I mean.
 When an assassination attempt does not succeed, the phrase “Well, at least we dodged that bullet” resonates on a couple of levels.
 There’s a sense that something horrible could have happened that day, but for whatever reason did not, and therefore history (personal as well as national) can march on unimpeded.

 But something horrible did happen on March 30, 1981 — the shooting of a sitting president, a secret service agent, and a press secretary (James Brady, whose severe wounding ultimately led to 1993’s Brady Bill).
-Remember, this was just eighteen years after John F. Kennedy’s assassination (which itself was followed by a seemingly endless string of killings and attempted killings of U.S. leaders) and not quite three months after the murder of John Lennon by another mentally ill, celebrity-obsessed loner.
+Remember, this was just eighteen years after John F. Kennedy’s assassination (which itself was followed by a seemingly endless string of killings and attempted killings of U.S. leaders) and not quite four months after the murder of John Lennon by another mentally ill, celebrity-obsessed loner.
 There was a sense of national instability, of violence lurking just under the surface of every seemingly placid day.
 Television newscasts kept showing video of the shootings on endless repeat.
 “They keep showing the same thing over and over,” Paige tells Stan’s son, a potential boyfriend (in an uncomfortably Homeland-like coincidence).
 She calls the news coverage “ghoulish,” but her beau rightly replies, “The president could die, you know.
 Any one of those guys that got shot could die.
 Isn’t that pretty ghoulish?”

 Absolutely.
 For 24, maybe 36 hours after the shooting, we didn’t know exactly what happened or what the political and historical fallout would be.
 There were rumors that Reagan was dead but the government was too paralyzed and stunned to give us the bad news.
 The notion that the Soviets might have been involved seems absurd only in smug hindsight.
 Reagan’s saber-rattling brought Cold War tensions to a new peak, inspiring jingoistic Hollywood movies (Red Dawn, Missing in Action, Top Gun, the second and third Rambo films) and apocalyptic TV spectacles (The Day After, Amerika).
 In the aftermath of the shooting, there were false reports that Brady had died (“In Control” contains an actual radio report where an anchor repeats that misinformation).